-- Supply Chain and Digital Integration.
+- Driving Efficiency Through Supply Chain and Digital Integration.
 The supply chain visibility that came from tightly integrating ecommerce, POS, ERP, and distribution systems had many powerful benefits such as reducing cancelled ecommerce orders from a peak of over 9% to consistently less than 1%.

-- Mobile Enabling Store Associates.
-Created application to “pick, pack, and ship” which was critical to achieving 2-hour fulfillment of 95% of orders for Buy Online Pickup In Store (BOPIS) as well as Ship from Store (SFS).
+- Empowering Store Associates with Mobility.
+Created application to “pick, pack, and ship” to achieve 2-hour fulfillment of 95% of orders for Buy Online Pickup In Store (BOPIS) as well as Ship from Store (SFS).

-- Data and Analytics.
+- Making Data Actionable.
 Created executive dashboards for sales, inventory, merchandising, and finance which improved daily and strategic decision making.
 Other dashboards were used by store managers to continuously monitor store performance on sales, order processing, shrink, and other KPIs.

-- Loyalty Initiatives.
+- Growing Sales Through Customer Loyalty.
 From creating a new customer database and loyalty program to allowing loyalty points as payment, loyalty initiatives grew sales from our most profitable customers.

 |THE EXCHANGE| Dallas, TX||Chief Information Officer||Mar 2013 – Jul 2019|